eBay/EBNObservable/Documentation.md

 ## Observing Synthetic Properties ##

 A lazily loaded property that is being observed, and isn't the last element in the observation's key path, will effectively stop being lazily loaded because Observable needs to know the new value of the property immediately when it changes, in order to keep the observation on the key path up to date.
-Observable may need to set up observations on properties of the newly set object (and properties on that object, and so on) which forces the lazy loaded property to computed its value immediately.
+Observable may need to set up observations on properties of the newly set object (and properties on that object, and so on) which forces the lazy loaded property to compute its value immediately.

-This doesn't mean that a property can't be both synthetic and observed, just that observing will of necessity moot some of the benefits of lazy loading.
-Sometimes.
+This doesn't mean that a property can't be both synthetic and observed, just that observing sometimes needs to force immediate evaluation of the lazily loaded property.

 ## Chaining Synthetic Properties ##